Who is GableStage

 Q: Is anything else planned for the theater or will it be used only by GableStage?

 A: The facility will be a hub for K-12 educational programs for theater, and will be instrumental in supporting the collaboration between GableStage and FIU as the University develops the first and only Masters of Fine Arts degree program in theater in South Florida.
-In addition, spaces will be made available for other events such as dance, music, educational programs, film, etc. when not in use by GableStage or FIU.
+In addition, spaces will be made available for other events such as dance, music, educational programs, film, community activities, etc. when not in use by GableStage or FIU.

 Q: What is a regional theater and how will having a regional theater at the Coconut Grove Playhouse benefit the Miami theater community?